Not sure how the VCE scaling report affects your study scores and ATAR?

 The easiest way to understand what your study score is by visualising a bell curve:

-Students with a raw study score of 30 will sit on the centre of the bell curve — this is where the majority of Year 12 students will sit on a subject.
+Students with a raw study score of 30 will sit at the centre of the bell curve — this is where the majority of Year 12 students will sit on a subject.

-How much will my study score get affected by scaling?
+How much will my study score be affected by scaling?

-Your study score will get most affected by scaling the closer you are to the centre of the bell curve.
+Your study score will be most affected by scaling the closer you are to the centre of the bell curve.

-Conversely, if you have one of the top or bottom study scores in a subject, your study score will get less affected by scaling.
+Conversely, if you have one of the top or bottom study scores in a subject, your study score will be less affected by scaling.

 After you complete Units 3 & 4 of a VCE subject, you will receive a subject score.